CanvasHS/canvashs.github.io/protocol.md

         "strokeWidth": 2,
         "fill": "rgba(255,0,0,1)"
     },
+    "eventData": {
+    	"eventId": "circle_nr_1",
     	"listen" : ["mousedown","mouseclick","mouseup","mousedoubleclick","mousedrag","mouseover", "mouseout"]
     }
+}
 {% endhighlight %}

 When an event is triggered, javascript will search for a object that is intersected and is interested in that event, if a object was found, the object key is populated with the ID of that object.
-The raw event is always sent to the server, even if no object was interested.

 ##MouseEvents
 ###MouseDown